Tomasz WIELGAT

 interview by Prof. Patalas

-Soon after the Russians invaded in 1939, I was forcibly conscripted into a labour battalion of the Red Army.
+Soon after the Russians invaded in 1939, I was forcibly conscripted into a labour battalion of the Russian Army.
 I remained with that unit until the Germans attacked the Russians.
 General chaos soon ensued, and I was able to get away and make my way home to my parents.

 When the Ukrainian massacres started, my family moved to Lublin, but I stayed behind as a member of the Home Army (AK).
 As things intensified, our unit grew in strength, and similar detachments began to form near Luck, Włodzimierz, and Kowel.
 Together, we formed the 27th Division of the Home Army, and our numbers quickly swelled to 6,000.